GitHub-Insight-ANZ-Lab/aiapp1day/docs/04-Home-Challenges/5-Challenge-SEO.md

 ### Tips

-Write a function to read a web page and convert html to text and summariese it
+Develop a function to read a web page and convert html to text and summarise it.

-There is a `SEO` page (`apps\chatbot\pages\seo\Seo.tsx`) on chatbot, the page have an input textbox for url, and a button to invoke AI Service and get back a generated SEO content.
+There is a `SEO` page (`apps\chatbot\pages\seo\Seo.tsx`) on chatbot.
+The page have an input textbox for a url, and a button to invoke AI Service and get back a generated SEO content.

-Complete the `seoApi` function to send a website url and receive an SEO json.
+Complete the `seoApi` function to send a website url and receive a SEO json.

 - Use `axios` to retrieve html for a website
 - Extract useful content from the html